0xfuturistic/solhooks/README.md

 In essence, Solhooks provides a powerful framework for developers to seamlessly stitch together intricate workflows in their Ethereum smart contracts, making the development process both efficient and elegant.

----

-## 🛡️ Enforcing Invariants and Constraints with Solhooks
+## 🛡️ Enforcing Invariants and Constraints
 With Solhooks, developers can add arbitrary invariants and enforce constraints as pre and post hooks.
 This ensures:

 - **Preconditions:** Before the execution of the main function, the preHook can be used to check certain conditions (preconditions) that must be satisfied.